stuttter/wp-heart-throb/readme.txt

 Stable tag: 1.0.0
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=9Q4F4EL5YJ62J

-&heart;
+Shows a beating heart in your toolbar for each tick of the heartbeat API

 == Description ==

-Shows a beating heart in your toolbar for each tick of the heartbeat API
+Use this plugin to monitor the heart-rate of your WordPress installation.

 == Screenshots ==